 *Note: Information presented in trainings is subject to change.
 Please review the website www.BoulderBuildingPerformance.com for current information.

 PACE Business Sustainability Advisors can help you apply for rebates offered through both EnergySmart and Xcel Energy.
 Contact an Advisor at 303-786-7223 or email [email protected]

-Buildings smaller than 50,000 sf can satisfy the Level I energy assessment requirement through the free PACE energy assessment offering.
 Buildings 50,000 sf and larger must provide the capital to complete a Level II assessment.
-To help offset these costs, the city is offering early adopter incentives for buildings required to complete a Level II energy assessmet.
+To help offset these costs, the city is offering early adopter incentives for buildings required to complete a Level II energy assessment.